 In April, the Council of Ministers approved the ENSSB 2010-2014, which was featured on the front page of the main Mozambican newspaper.
 The ENSSB was an important milestone.
-On one hand, it contributed to the systematisation of the basic social protection sub-system by defining concrete medium and long-term goals, namely: increasing coverage and impact of basic social protection interventions for the poor and vulnerable, increasing the system's efficiency and ensuring the harmonisation and coordination of the sector's different programmes and services.
-On the other hand, it highlighted the need for increased state funding of basic social protection.
+On one hand, it contributed to the systematisation of the basic social protection sub-system through the establishment of concrete medium and long-term goals, namely: increasing coverage and impact of basic social protection interventions for the poor and the vulnerable, increasing the system's efficiency and ensuring the harmonisation and coordination of the sector's different programmes and services.
+On the other, it highlighted the need for increased state funding for basic social protection.
 The process of developing the ENSSB was also an opportunity to train technical and executive staff.
-"It was crucial because it helped develop staff capacities for its [the ENSSB's] implementation.
-Today, we see that people have taken ownership, and still use the strategy as a reference document," says Nuno Cunha, Coordinator of the STEP Project, ILO.
+"It was crucial because it enabled the development of staff capacities for its [the ENSSB's] implementation.
+Today, we see that people have taken ownership, and still use the strategy as a reference document," reflects Nuno Cunha, Coordinator of the STEP Project, ILO.

 The UN continued to play an important role in reinforcing social protection competencies through technical capacity building.
-To disseminate the ENSSB, training sessions were held on a national scale with support from ILO and UNICEF, including a training-of-trainer programme, which ultimately reached more than 300 MMAS and INAS staff.
+To disseminate the ENSSB, trainings were held on a national scale with the support from the ILO and UNICEF, including a train-the-trainer programme, which ultimately reached more than 300 MMAS and INAS staff.
 In addition, an impact evaluation of the PSA was conducted with support from UNICEF.
 The main finding was that the level of benefits was too low and that the targeting and payment mechanisms should be revised.
 INAS succeeded in negotiating a specific budget line in the state budget with the MoF for each social protection programme.
-This increased transparency, enhanced accountability and made it possible to develop advocacy messages for government decision-makers.
+This increased transparency, enhanced accountability and made it possible to develop advocacy messages for Government decision-makers.

-Meanwhile, ILO continued to support the contributive pillar of the social protection system through capacity building in collaboration with the

-International Training Centre for Social Protection in Turin, exchange visits and an actuarial evaluation of the INSS (National Institute for Social Security) and DNPS (National Directorate for Social Providence).
+Meanwhile, the ILO continued to support the contributive pillar of the social protection system through capacity building in collaboration with the International Training Centre for Social Protection in Turin, exchange visits and an actuarial evaluation of the INSS (National Institute for Social Security) and DNPS (National Directorate for Social Providence).

-▶ 2011: Creation of the New Programmes within ENSSB's Implementation Framework
+► 2011: Creation of the New Programmes within ENSSB's Implementation Framework

-After the approval of the ENSSB, the Government and development partners focused on the implementation of the strategy, through the revision of the existing programmes.
+After the approval of the ENSSB, the Government and development partners focused on the implementation of the Strategy, through the revision of the existing programmes.
 ILO supported the process through capacity building workshops for INAS' technical staff to design and cost new programme options.
 In October 2011, the Council of Ministers approved the package of new programmes within the ENSSB's implementation framework.
-"This was an important landmark," says Miguel Mausse, MMAS.
+"This was an important landmark," reflects Miguel Mausse, MMAS.
 "We were able to see in a very specific way how the legislation and strategy process could benefit the target groups.
-One of the positive aspects of this process was that for the first time, we were able to approve basic social protection programmes through a legal document".
+One of the positive things of this process was that for the first time, we were able to approve basic social protection programmes through a legal document".
 The Government also became more cognisant of the role of other stakeholders, including civil society organisations, in extending basic social protection.
-Meanwhile, in partnership with ILO and UNICEF, the World Bank conducted a Social Protection Expenditure Review (SPER), which informed advocacy efforts to increase budget allocations to the programmes.
+Meanwhile, in partnership with the ILO and UNICEF, the World Bank conducted a Social Protection Expenditure Review (SPER), which informed advocacy efforts to increase budget allocations to the programmes.
 The ILO-UNICEF joint production of budget briefs analysing state budget allocations to the sector, provided an additional advocacy instrument.

 The World Bank and IMF, in partnership with the ILO and UNICEF, actively advocated for increased fiscal space for social protection programmes.
+In addition, the World Bank conducted a Social Protection Expenditure Review.